rvankoert/loghi/docs/index.md

 # Loghi: Handwritten Text Recognition Toolkit

-Loghi is a comprehensive toolkit designed for Handwritten Text Recognition (HTR) and Optical Character Recognition (OCR), offering an accessible approach to transcribing historical documents and training models for specialized needs.
+Loghi is a comprehensive toolkit designed for Automatic Text Recognition (ATR), a combination of both Handwritten Text Recognition (HTR) and Optical Character Recognition (OCR), offering an accessible approach to transcribing historical documents and training models for specialized needs.
 This README provides a quick start guide for using Loghi, including how to install, run inference, train new models, and utilize our scripts for these tasks.

 ## Table of Contents
 - [Loghi: Handwritten Text Recognition Toolkit](#loghi-handwritten-text-recognition-toolkit)